 The other great part of FBP is the paid membership portion.
-Currently, membership is $25 a month.
-This gives you access to over 250 videos on topics ranging from Getting Started to Building Traffic to Generating Income.
+This gives you access to over 300 videos on topics ranging from Getting Started to Building Traffic to Generating Income.
 The videos are done by both Bjork and Lindsay and are very well done.
 We’ve consumed a lot of the videos in an effort to grow Live Craft Eat.
 We would highly recommend checking out and signing up for this great resource.
-We signed up for a month at a time and watched as many of the videos as possible during that time.
-As more videos come out we’ll probably continue with further months so we are getting good value for our $25.

 We hope you found this guide to be helpful!
 We’ll continue to update it as we change and update Live Craft Eat.
 We’d love to hear what resources you’re using and answer any questions you may have before you take the plunge on any of these blogging essentials.
-Just let us know at firstname.lastname@example.org.
+Just drop us a line at [email protected].

 – Katie and Dustin